 A further memory came from Gerry Smith who lived at the Mill House in the 1970s:

 "In front of the present 'Old Mill' stood the grinding mill itself enclosed in a shed with a chimney stack emerging from the roof.
-A drive belt connected the steam engine, which took water from the pond next to it near Mill House, with the grinding stones in the main building.
+A drive belt connected the steam engine with the grinding stones in the main building.
 There was a deep well for water at the end of the building."

 In his role as a corn merchant, Henry John Ludkin had a stall at the Norwich Corn Exchange where he sold his corn.